You already know exactly who M. Ward's 'What A Wonderful Industry' is about

 You might recognize M. Ward as the "him" of She and Him, as a member of the supergroup Monsters of Folk or you might recognize him simply as M. Ward, the solo artist.
 His most recent album is “What a Wonderful Industry” and we are playing the song “Miracle Man” from that album on 88Nine.

 In a recent phone interview, I talked to him about George Jones’ timeless voice in a song he can't stop listening to, "No Money in This Deal" and about his new project, which involved no traditional record deals at all.

 To self-release "What A Wonderful Industry," M. Ward bypassed most parts of the industry that he critiques in the album.
 He did it somewhat out of necessity (you know, the criticisms) and partly as an experiment.

-“It is every artist’s dream to be able to record a song or record and release it immediately,” Ward says.
-“That is what I tried to do with this one.
-It is sometimes agonizing to wait six months to a year or more before the record label or the management feels that [an album] is ready to be released.”
+"It is every artist’s dream to be able to record a song or record and release it immediately," Ward says.
+"That is what I tried to do with this one.
+It is sometimes agonizing to wait six months to a year or more before the record label or the management feels that

 It's something that a lot of artists can relate to—being ready to move on to the next album before the current one is even released.
 So to break this cycle for himself, he released new music immediately, just to see how it felt.